b0kch01/MachineLearning/README.md

 I code in Python and I hope to create a Machine Learning program so smart that it solves problems that are beyond human comprehension.

 ## Compatability
-I create and train models using UBUNTU 18.10 and WINDOWS 10, usually within a virtual enviroment.
+I create and train models using MacOS 10.15 and WINDOWS 10, usually within a virtual enviroment.
 I believe that my programs can run on all computers supporting the latest version of tensorflow.

 Python 3 is used becuase I find this version the most popular among this field.